 - Wound healing and skin health, because of the combination of its anti-inflammatory and antibacterial properties, as well as its ability to promote collagen production

 - Hair growth, as we’ve seen above, it’s common to employ onion for beard growth due to this extract’s capacity to strengthen hair follicles, reduce hair loss and promote scalp health.

 How do you get onion extract?

-Onion juice can be obtained in a DIY manner by squeezing onions or using a juicer.
-However, the process followed by cosmetic companies is more complex, which guarantees the obtention of onion’s full range of benefits.
+Onion extract can be obtained in a DIY manner by squeezing onions or using a juicer.
+However, the process followed by cosmetic companies is more complex, which guarantees the obtention of its benefits.
 The process for obtaining onion extract typically involves the use of a solvent, such as ethanol or water, applied to onion bulbs.
 The mixture will then follow other steps, such as heating or stirring, and filtering.
 Concentration may also be applied, so that the solvent is removed.

 What is onion extract made of?